michelesr/thesis/src/ci.md

 *Gogs* (Go Git Service) is an open source lightweight Git Service that plays the role of *SCM* (Source Code Management) in the Continuous Integration implementation.
 Like Docker, Gogs is written in the Go programming language, that is a compiled language.
-Go uses a static linking of libraries for producing a single binary that can be run in all Linux distribution without install any dependency, so Gogs is composed of a single binary.
+Go programs can be compiled in different operating systems (including Linux, Mac OS and Windows) and the result of the compilation is always a single binary, due to its static linking policy for libraries.
+Thus, Gogs can be run as a standalone binary or inside a Docker container, that is the choice made for this implementation.

 ### Installation